djmahe4/futmob-scraper/README.md

 match.py -> just a test file :)
 teams.py -> returns standings by taking league id as a parameter
-stats.json -> saves individual player stats in json file
+stats.json -> saves individual player stats in json file openai.py -> contains important definitions used in gpt.py